 Typically late January or early February

 An important holiday throughout Asia, the exact dates of Chinese New Year vary from year to year (here is a guide).
-While Chinese New Year is no longer a Japanese holiday, it’s nevertheless an important consideration for travelers.
+While Chinese New Year is no longer a Japanese holiday, it’s still celebrated by many in Japan, particularly in cities with large Chinese populations.

-As it is an extended holiday period for people around the region, Japan is typically flooded by tourists, making it a very crowded (and correspondingly expensive) time of year to visit.
+Chinese New Year is also an extended holiday period for people around the region: Japan is typically filled with tourists, making it a very crowded (and correspondingly expensive) time of year to visit.

-Visiting Japan at Chinese New Year: Pitfalls and Workarounds
+Visiting Japan at Chinese New Year: What to Expect

-If you happen to be in a city like Yokohama or Kobe (two cities with prominent Chinese districts), it’s worth visiting for the lively celebrations.
+If your travel dates happen to overlap with Chinese New Year, aim to skip the crowds by visiting tourist sites early in the morning, or avoiding prime hotspots altogether.
+That said, if you happen to be in a city like Yokohama or Kobe (two cities with prominent Chinese districts), it’s worth visiting for the lively celebrations.

-What to expect if you’re considering a trip to Japan during Chinese New Year:
+If you’re considering a trip to Japan during Chinese New Year, you’re likely to experience:

-- Lesser-known attractions and off-the-beaten-path destinations are generally unaffected
+- Lesser-known attractions and destinations generally less affected

 - Celebrations in Yokohama Chinatown and other areas

-- Hotel prices can increase due to high demand in major destinations
+- Hotel prices increase due to high demand in major destinations

 Cherry Blossom Season